Interstate 20 | East West Freight Corridor

 How should a driver report location from I-20?

 Provide direction of travel, nearest exit or mile marker, and lane status.
-This allows dispatch to route support with higher precision and reduces avoidable coordination delay.
+If you know them, add the GPS pin and cross street so dispatch can route support with higher precision and reduce avoidable coordination delay.

 Does this corridor connect to other routes you cover?